znosco/projet4/README.md

 d) The Game class:
-- It manages the results of the games, the scores and the game tables The result of a game is generated randomly but also depends on the strength of each player.
+- It manages the results of the games, the scores and the game tables -The result of a game is generated randomly but also depends on the strength of each player.
-The pairs of matched Players are ranked by score, the best players play table1, ect ..
+-The pairs of matched Players are ranked by score, the best players play table1, ect ..

 e) The Controller class:
-Pairings are designed for a number of even players, the Controller class manages (alone), the case where the number of players is odd.
+>Pairings are designed for a number of even players, the Controller class manages (alone), the case where the number of players is odd.
-It also manages user choices and allows verification of recorded data.
+>It also manages user choices and allows verification of recorded data.

 d) The Display class;
-It displays:
+>It displays:
 - The list of players
 - For each round:
 - The pairing of players (table number, opponent, score, elo)